“Become like melting snow; wash yourself of yourself. With love your inner voice will find a tongue growing like a silent white lily in the heart.”

 This is the foundation of true spiritual progress.
 You cannot achieve true spirituality within if you don’t die to your animalistic ego energies – they are incompatible and of different substance then your soul and your Being.
 You have to choose either one or the other – you cannot have both.
 It’s not easy to wage this war against egos, but it’s the way out of this inner mess that everyone is in, and into the peace and love of the Spirit.

 If you want to explore this exercise, it is advisable that you first learn how to be aware of external world and internal world.
-I also recommend reading and practicing exercises from Belzebuub’s free ebook Self-Knowledge for Spiritual Awakening.
-Another great book that is helpful for getting more understanding about egos is Revolutionary Psychology by Samael Aun Weor.
+A good book to start with to get more understanding about the egos is Revolutionary Psychology by Samael Aun Weor.